mffiedler/svt-case-doc/temp/cns_test_on_ocp_with_apps.md

 ### PVC provisioning and deleting

-First of all, it has to be admitted that PVC provisioning and deleting on OCP 3.11 are much better than OCP 3.10 after improvement in [1600160](https://bugzilla.redhat.com/show_bug.cgi?id=1600160) and [1573304](https://bugzilla.redhat.com/show_bug.cgi?id=1573304).
+First of all, it has to be admitted that PVC provisioning and deleting on OCP 3.11 are much more effective than OCP 3.10 after improvement in [1600160](https://bugzilla.redhat.com/show_bug.cgi?id=1600160) and [1573304](https://bugzilla.redhat.com/show_bug.cgi?id=1573304).
 Otherwise, it would be even harder to achieve the number of projects above.